Fraud and corruption

 2.3 From June 2013, a consequence of the new ‘public interest’ requirement is that staff will generally be precluded from being able to ‘blow the whistle’ about breaches of their own employment contract.
 Staff making such a complaint can still use the employer’s grievance procedure.

-2.4 Disclosure of other wrongdoing is also covered by this policy where it is of general malpractice, gross misconduct, breach of the Council’s Constitution, breach of Audit Regulations or breach of the codes of conduct of all relevant professional institutions.
+2.4 Disclosure of other wrongdoing may also be covered by this policy where it relates to general malpractice, gross misconduct, breach of the Council’s Constitution, breach of audit requirements, breach of relevant professional codes of conduct, or any matter that may fall within the remit of an appropriate prescribed person or regulator.

 3. Procedure